 In this method, bone marrow (not spinal cord!) is taken from the donor under general anaesthesia using a puncture needle from the iliac crest.
 Two small incisions in the area of the rear pelvic bone are usually sufficient.
 The resulting wounds are so small that they only require a few stitches or often no stitches at all and heal quickly.
 The procedure is performed in the prone position and takes about 60 minutes.
 With bone marrow donation, the risk is essentially limited to the anaesthetic.
 About 5 percent of the bone marrow is taken from the iliac crest.
 Usually, the donor's bone marrow regenerates completely within 2 to 4 weeks.
 Local wound pain can occur, similar to a contusion.
 Only in rare cases can there be pain that lasts longer.
 The stay in hospital can last up to three days in total.
 In most cases, as a precautionary measure, a sick note is taken for a few days.

 The type of withdrawal depends on the health condition of the patient.
 Of course we try to take your wishes into account.
 However, depending on the patient's situation, a method may be excluded or preferred for medical reasons.
 In principle you should be prepared to use both methods.

 Who will cover the cost if I donate blood stem cells for a patient?

-The patient’s health insurance company/healthcare system will pay for all examinations and treatments you may need before you make your donation.
-They will also cover the cost of any hospital visits, and reimburse you for travel expenses and any other non-medical expenditure.
-Your travel to and from the hospital/collection centre will be organised by DKMS, who will also cover all other costs incurred, including your loss of earnings.
+The patient will pay for all examinations and treatments you may need before you make your donation.
+They will also cover the cost of any hospital visits, and reimburse you for travel expenses and any other related non-medical expenditure.
+Your travel to and from the hospital/collection centre will be organised by DKMS, who will also cover all other reasonable costs incurred.